cyrilletuzi/angular-async-local-storage/docs/VALIDATION_BEFORE_V7.5.md

 this.localStorage.getItem<string>('test', { schema })
 ```

-If it can only be a fixed value among a list:
+Since version >= 6, if it can only be a fixed value among a list:
 ```typescript
 import { JSONSchemaEnum } from '@ngx-pwa/local-storage';